WIS (TV): News operation

-In 1963, WIS moved its evening newscast from 6:00 p.m. to 7:00 p.m., in hopes of taking advantage of having The Huntley-Brinkley Report as a lead-in.
-It was one of only a few stations in the Eastern Time Zone at the time to air a local newscast at 7:00 p.m.
-Most of Cosmos/Liberty's other stations followed WIS' lead and moved their early newscasts to 7:00 p.m.
-(6:00 p.m. in the case of Cosmos' stations in the Central Time Zone).
-It added a 6:00 p.m. newscast in 1991 as part of increased coverage of the Persian Gulf War.
+In 1963, WIS moved its evening newscast from 6 to 7 p.m., in hopes of taking advantage of having The Huntley-Brinkley Report as a lead-in.
+It was one of only a few stations in the Eastern Time Zone at the time to air a local newscast at 7 p.m.
+Most of Cosmos/Liberty's other stations followed WIS' lead and moved their early newscasts to 7 p.m.
+(6 p.m. in the case of Cosmos' stations in the Central Time Zone).
+It added a 6 p.m. newscast in 1991 as part of increased coverage of the Persian Gulf War.
 In 1970, WIS-TV premiered Awareness, a weekly public affairs program focusing on social and political issues concerning the minority population of the Midlands.
-In 1996, WIS entered into a news share agreement with Fox affiliate WACH to produce a 10:00 p.m. newscast for that station, which—buoyed by WIS's ratings dominance—became one of the highest-rated prime time newscasts in the United States; the agreement ended in March 2007, when WACH launched its own news department.
+In 1996, WIS entered into a news share agreement with Fox affiliate WACH to produce a 10 p.m. newscast for that station, which—buoyed by WIS's ratings dominance—became one of the highest-rated prime time newscasts in the United States; the agreement ended in March 2007, when WACH launched its own news department.

 In 2006, WIS built a new set for its newscasts in preparation to an upgrade to high definition; the new set debuted in January 2007.
 On November 4, 2010, WIS became the second television station in the Columbia market (after WOLO) to begin broadcasting its local newscasts in high definition.
 With the upgrade, the set received a refresh and a modified graphics package was introduced; the station also changed its weather branding to "First Alert Weather".
-On June 16, 2013, WIS expanded its news programming on weekend mornings with the debut of the market's first Sunday morning newscast, airing at 10:00 a.m.
+On June 16, 2013, WIS expanded its news programming on weekend mornings with the debut of the market's first Sunday morning newscast, airing at 10 a.m.